cloudmesh-book/book-latex-2018/cloud-technologies/incomming.md

 terms of documenting the services and data available in this type of REST architecture.

-"GraphQL has emerged as query language that can reside on top of the REST architecture and address many of the issues associated with using XML/SOAP and JSON/REST" [@hid-sp18-505-GraphQL2018].
+> ``GraphQL has emerged as query language that can reside on top of
+> the REST architecture and address many of the issues associated with
+> using XML/SOAP and JSON/REST'' [@hid-sp18-505-GraphQL2018].

 AWS Greengrass
 ==============